-Prior bookings and pre-payment is essential to secure your place on a course.
+Prior booking and pre-payment is essential to secure your place on a course.

-Under the supervision of one of our Instructors, trainees will take control of our 4.5m Polycraft centre console to practice and demonstrate basic boating skills.
+Under the supervision of our Instructor, trainees will take control of our 4.5m Polycraft centre console to practice and demonstrate basic boating skills.

 We understand that it may be many, many, years since some of our boat licence trainees have sat an exam.
 Don't let this put you off.